 You usually see two complementary colors that are opposite to each other on the color wheel, such as red versus green; when bringing in the third color, it is typically a complement to one of the two colors that are contrasting one another.
 This allows for each color to stand out, but when bringing in that third color, you create a lower contrast.
 It will be up to you to decide which is more important to you – high vividness and noticeability or low contrast and more “pleasing” to the eye.

-One of the most common schemes you see are warm color schemes, with the other being cool color schemes.
+One of the most common schemes you see is warm color schemes, with the other being cool color schemes.
 These are generally what you would expect: color schemes used based on where they sit on the color wheel.
 Red, yellows, and oranges are warm, whereas blues, purples, and greens are cool.
-Whereas warm colors tend to create a kind of energetic feeling in the viewer, cool colors are calmer and more at peace.
+Warm colors tend to create a kind of energetic feeling in the viewer while cool colors are calmer and more at peace.
 This is ultimately a choice of taste and personality; you should choose the color scheme that best evokes who you are and what you want in your home life.
 Just remember – nothing too crazy!
 Respect the color wheel and the principles behind color schemes and you will go far!